Do Go On - 207 - The Golden State Killer

 What is wrong with you?

-He's just breaking into a make of a dinner.
+He just broke it into make him a dinner.

-You've come in the like three or four times.
+You've come in here like three or four times.

 Don't you know what we've got?